burning-river/arxiv_topic_modeling/README.md

 This project attempts to answer some of these problems.
 I have identified and compared the buzzwords of two different years which gives us an indication of the rising trends in physics.
 Using topic modelling, I have identified broad research topics as well as sub-topics contained in them.
 An interested reader can not only get a clear view of the research landscape in any broad are in physics but also find out some of the specific questions that belong to any field.
-Some EDA results can be found on the `flask` application I created using `heroku`: [app](https://pacific-river-26207.herokuapp.com/home)
+Some EDA results can be found on the `flask` web-application I created on `heroku`: [app](https://pacific-river-26207.herokuapp.com/home)

 ## Data source and processing